PANGS OF PARTITION… INDIA-PAKISTAN (PART-5)

 Chirping birds woke me up literally.
 It was already sunny though cold at 07.00 hrs.
 It seemed the Indus river had not slept entire night and was angry at this hour.
 The sound of water paving its way around the rocks was a magnificent sight, a treat to eyes.
 All this view, right from my bed was a lavish affair.
 No wonder these guys charge a bomb for such a basic room.
 Unfortunately, there is no reliable public transportation in Skardu.
 Though one can get a cab for full day, which I wasn’t keen.
 With all these thoughts, I got ready and post breakfast, decided to walk to my first destination of the day… The blue eyed wonder of Skardu… Satpara Lake.
 Time read 08.00 hrs.
 They say, water is so blue, it can simply put sky to shame.

 Time read 16.30 hrs when we reached Shigar fort.
 Shigar river was gently flowing in the backdrop.
 This reminded me of the Altit fort of Hunza valley.
-Similar structure though this has a more muddy soil and looks raw.
+A similar structure though this has a more muddy soil and looks raw.
 The photos I clicked here were fantastic, something similar to Lamayuru of Ladakh… brownish tinge in every pic.
 The fall was almost over and winters had not begun properly.
 This window of beauty was relatively very small, yet enchanting.
 It was almost 17.30 hrs when I was ready to head back to Skardu town.
 I requested my driver to take me to Katpana desert first.

 Instead of taking me through the main highway, he took a trail passing through sandy desert and along tributaries of Shigar river.
 There was no one in sight except sand and mighty Karakoram mountains.
 My DSLR worked overtime, but owing to horrible condition of trail, most of the photos were shaky.
 This resembled Hunder desert of Nubra valley of Ladakh.
 Nature has no bias, it seems.
 By the time we reached Baghardu, which is close to Katpana desert officially, I had lost all my zeal to click pics and enjoy the cold sand.
 I asked my cab driver to take me to PTDC as it felt as if sand had smeared my clothes.
 It was 19.00 hrs when I reached hotel.
 After a hot shower and delicious wazwan, I retired to bed.